A Tenant's Responsibilities Under Section 8

 Section 8 vouchers are given to tenants who meet certain qualifications.
-In order to keep receiving these vouchers, the tenants must follow certain rules.
-These rules are in addition to whatever obligations they already have under their state’s landlord tenant law.
+In order to keep receiving these vouchers, the tenants must follow specific rules.
+These rules are in addition to whatever obligations they already have under their state’s landlord-tenant law.
 Here are seven responsibilities tenants have under Section 8.

 1. Find a Section 8 Eligible Housing Unit

 The Section 8 office will pay a Section 8 tenant’s rent, but it is not responsible for finding the tenant a unit to live in.
 The tenant must search on their own for private housing within the specific town or county where their voucher has been approved.

 Socialserve.com is a national Section 8 website where property owners can post units that accept Section 8 tenants.
 The local Section 8 office may also have their own list or website where Section 8 tenants can view available rentals in the area.